 You can only cancel a job while it's in Creating state.
 After you provide tracking details, the job status changes to Shipping, and the job can't be canceled.

 Step 5: Verify data upload to Azure

 Track the job to completion.
 Once the job is complete, verify that your data has uploaded to Azure.
-Delete the on-premises data only after you have verified that upload was successful.
+Check your copy logs for failures.
+For more information, see Review copy logs.
+Delete the on-premises data only after you verify that upload was successful.

 Samples for journal files